ThePainTester/food-delivery/README.md

 Single static SPA (`public/app.js` + `index.html`)
 served by NGINX.
 One UI for all three roles, picked at registration time.
-No build step.
-Includes a Leaflet map for delivery pickers and live tracking; default center is Cairo.
+Includes a Leaflet map for delivery pickers and live tracking.

 ### Infrastructure

 RabbitMQ as the only shared piece (topic exchange `food_delivery`).
-Each backend service has its own database (`users-db`, `restaurants-db`, `orders-db`, `payments-db`).
-Redis (`orders-cache`) only stores ephemeral rider locations, never authoritative state.
+Each backend service has its own database — four Postgres instances (`users-db`, `orders-db`, `payments-db`, `dispatch-db`) and one MongoDB (`restaurants-db`).
+Two Redis instances, each private to one service: `orders-cache` holds ephemeral rider locations; `dispatch-cache` holds the driver geo-index, the per-order offer locks, and the Pub/Sub channels backing the dispatch SSE stream.
+Neither Redis holds authoritative state — `dispatch-db.assignments` is the single authority for who owns an order; Redis is throwaway.

 ### Observability